Italian flair for the company car park

 - Multimedia system not the best

 As the successor to the 159, the Alfa Romeo Giulia has quite a job on its hands.
-Not only is it the famous Italian firm’s first model on its new modular platform (expected to spawn an SUV along with a Golf-sized hatchback over the next few years), but it’s also charged with rescuing a company that has found its sales firmly in the doldrums.
+Not only is it the famous Italian firm’s first model on its new modular platform, but it’s also charged with rescuing a company that has found its sales firmly in the doldrums.

 To do that, this attractive four-door saloon is going to have to win the hearts and minds not only of loyal fans put off by the lacklustre Mito and Giulietta, but steal new sales from an established and hotly competitive sector that includes well-known cars such as the BMW 3 Series, Mercedes-Benz C-Class, Audi A4 and of course the British entrant, the Jaguar XE.

 Has to appeal to business drivers and driving enthusiasts

 The key to selling bulk in this marketplace is to break into the company car park by appealing to fleet managers, and on the face of it that’s what Alfa has done here.

 The Giulia is available with a 2.1-litre diesel engine that emits 109g/km of CO2 in both 150hp and 180hp outputs, qualifying it for the sub-130g/km write-down allowance to get onto fleet lists and making for relatively low BIK tax for the drivers too.

 But it’s about more than numbers.
 An Alfa Romeo should be an emotional thing, so we’re pleased to say this is also one of the best cars in its class to drive; a true return to form.

 It has quick, precise steering and 50:50 weight distribution that makes the car feel far more involving than nearly anything else of its size, while its all-new engine line-up aims to provide excitement as well as low running costs.
 Its lightweight architecture helps in both respects, keeping fuel economy high and handling exciting.